delebash/unreal_mapbox_bridge/README.md

 https://github.com/delebash/unreal_vault_organizer

+# Updates: 10/28/2022

+## Added:

+**Blur Radius** --  This will apply a blur to the heightmap.
+It can be useful to reduce sharp edges and artifacts.
+The greater the number the greater the blur.

+## Added Buttons:

+**Send to Terrain Magic** -- (only works with custom Terrain Magic code -- pm me on my discord channel if you want it).
+If you use the Terrain Magic plugin from the UE market place then this will load your landscape into Terrain Magic.

+**Copy Bounds for Blender Osm** -- If you use the Blender Osm plugin to generate real world landscapes, this will copy the coordinates you need to paste into the Blender Osm Plugin.
+Osm has it's own map app but if you use this map app you can still have that capability.

+**Copy Slippy Tile String** -- This will copy the Slippy Tile String Info.
+Slippy Tile is a format for identifying Tile Information.
+It is in the format x,y,z where z = zoom level.
+Terrain Magic uses the Slippy Tile String, so until Send To Terrain Magic is fixed you can use this to copy and paste into Terrain Magic.

+**Dist folder** -- contains compiled web app.
+You should be able to run it from any web server.

 ## Install the dependencies
 ```bash
 npm install
 ```

 ### Start the app in development mode (hot-code reloading, error reporting, etc.)

 ```bash
 npm start
 ```